Cantech Knowledge Base

 Step 4 – PHP Manager Configuration

 Now PHP Manager is installed too.
-Next, you can configure it through the IIS Manager.
+Next, you can configure it through the IIS Manager after you install PHP for IIS.

 2. Select the name of your server in the left panel.